-5. Rent Levels
+7. Rent Levels

 Every rental unit assisted with Competitive Grant funds is subject to rent controls designed to make sure that rents are affordable to low-, very low- or extremely low-income households.
-The maximum rents used for Competitive Grants are the High HOME rents except as noted below with regard to Federal or State project-based rental subsidies, group homes, and single room occupancy units.
-The tenant portion of rent in any rental property assisted with Competitive Grants funds may not exceed 30% of gross monthly income.
-See Attachment Four: HOME Program Rents.
+The maximum rents used for Competitive Grants are the High HOME rents except as noted below with regard to Federal or State rental subsidies, group homes, and single room occupancy units.
+The tenant portion of rent in any rental property assisted withCompetitive Grants funds may not exceed 30% of gross monthly income.
+See Attachment Four: HOME

+Program Rents.

-If the unit receives Federal or State project-based rental subsidy and the very low-income family pays as a contribution toward rent no more than 30 percent of the family's adjusted income, then the maximum rent (i.e., tenant contribution plus project-based rental subsidy) is the rent allowable under the Federal or State project-based rental subsidy program.
+If the unit receives Federal or State rental subsidy payments if there is a tenant based voucher, and the very low-income family pays as a contribution toward rent no more than 30 percent of the family's adjusted income, then the maximum rent (i.e., tenant contribution plus projectbased rental subsidy) is the rent allowable under the Federal or State rental subsidy program.